Fully vaccinated people can resume travel at low risk to themselves, new CDC guidance says - KRDO

 Last month, the CDC released its first iteration of guidance for fully vaccinated Americans, in which the agency said they should avoid travel.
 Some critics at the time said the CDC’s stance on travel for fully vaccinated people was too rigid.

-CDC Director Dr. Rochelle Walensky defended the agency’s initial travel guidance last month, explaining that changes to guidance would be ongoing as more people are vaccinated in the US and that scientific data would inform any recommendations.
+Walensky defended the agency’s initial travel guidance at the time, explaining that changes to guidance would be ongoing as more people are vaccinated in the US and that scientific data would inform any recommendations.

 “We are very worried about transmissible variants.
 A lot of them have come through our travel corridors, so we’re being extra cautious right now with travel,” Walensky told CNN’s Anderson Cooper in March.
 She noted that every time travel picks up, a surge in coronavirus cases follows, citing Independence Day, Labor Day and the holiday season.